+Fail-Safe State:

-Fail-Safe State: State where valve actuator is driven to or held in a predefined position by the control medium.
-(Valve with double-acting springless actuator).
+- State where valve actuator is de-energized and spring is extended (spring return actuator constructions). - State where valve actuator is driven to or held in a predefined position by the control medium (double-acting springless actuator constructions.